 Al Eisele '58 (March 2008)

 The Eugene J. McCarthy Center has received outside funding for a Scholar-in-Residence program.
-We are hosting Al Eisele '58 for a week-long residency March 10-14, 2008.
-Mr. Eisele has an impressive record of commitment to the public interest:
+We hosted Al Eisele '58 for a week-long residency from March 10th-14th, 2008.
+Mr. Eisele had an impressive record of commitment to the public interest:

 - Editor of The Hill, one of Washington DC’s top political newspapers